How to Secure PostgreSQL: Security Hardening Best Practices and Tips

-Securing data is mission-critical for the success of any enterprise, as well as for the safety of its customers.
+Securing data is mission-critical for the success of any enterprise and the safety of its customers.
 This article is intended as a comprehensive overview that will help you examine the security of your Postgres deployment from end to end.

 As part of the review of the components and process of securing Postgres, we'll look at the following sections: